TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 ## 2. Waypoint Generation using Interactive Markers

 Created a script `interactive_waypoint_publisher.py` that initiates a circular interactive marker server in RViz.
-On receiving feedback, it stores the waypoints (x, y, z) created by the user and publishes them to the `/waypoint` topic.
+On receiving feedback, it stores the waypoints (x, y) created by the user and publishes them to the `/waypoint` topic.

 To start recording waypoints and publish the waypoints, first run the launch file command to load the URDF in RViz as mentioned in the above section, then run the script as shown below
 ```